 Amonte Hiller came to Evanston to resurrect a program that was one of the nation's best during its initial existence (1982-92).
 Though the 2002 season was NU's first as a varsity program, Amonte Hiller got a bit of a head start in 2001 when she handled the Wildcat club program for a year while setting about on the recruiting trail.
 Under her guidance, Northwestern's club team went 19-1 during the regular-season, won the Women's Collegiate Lacrosse League (WCLL) tournament title for the first time, and advanced to the United States Lacrosse Intercollegiate Association (USLIA) Women's Club Championships in St. Louis.

-Northwestern went 15-3 in 2004 making it the perfect compliment to a program that made a quantum leap from its second year to its third.
-The Wildcats posted a then-school-record 13-game winning streak, ranked as high as sixth in the IWLCA national coaches poll, and advanced to the NCAA tournament.
+Northwestern's meteoric rise continued in 2004 as the Wildcats finished 15-3, stood as high as sixth in the IWLCA national coaches poll and advanced to the NCAA tournament for the first time under Amonte Hiller.
 Northwestern hosted a first-round game against Notre Dame, beating the Irish 10-8 for their second win of the season over their rivals from South Bend.
-Following that, the 'Cats traveled to Virginia to meet the second-seeded Cavaliers in a quarterfinal-round game.
+The 'Cats then traveled to Virginia to meet the second-seeded Cavaliers in a quarterfinal-round game.
 NU hung tight throughout, but Virginia, who would eventually win the national title, pulled away from an 8-8 tie to gain a 15-11 victory.

-Following the 2004 season Amonte Hiller was named National Coach of the Year by both Inside Lacrosse and WomensLacrosse.com, as well as Mid-Atlantic Region Coach of the Year by the IWLCA in what proved to be just a foreshadowing of what was to come.
+Following the 2004 season, Amonte Hiller was named National Coach of the Year by both Inside Lacrosse and WomensLacrosse.com, as well as Coach of the Year in the IWLCA Mid-Atlantic Region and in the American Lacrosse Conference.

 Then came the magical 2005 season which sent her original recruits out as seniors exactly the way they wanted to: as national champions.
-Arguably the most amazing story in women's lacrosse history, the Wildcats became the first team outside the Eastern time zone to earn a No. 1 ranking in the IWLCA poll in late March, and a little more than two months later they justified that ranking in the NCAA Championship by defeating Mount St. Mary's, Princeton, Dartmouth and Virginia en route to the first NCAA lacrosse title at any level, male or female, by a team outside the Eastern Time Zone.
+One of the most amazing stories in women's lacrosse history, the Wildcats became the first team outside the Eastern time zone to earn a No. 1 ranking in the IWLCA poll in late March, and a little more than two months later defended that ranking in the NCAA Championship by defeating Mount St. Mary's, Princeton, Dartmouth and Virginia en route to the first NCAA lacrosse title at any level, male or female, by a team outside the Eastern Time Zone.
 In the end, Northwestern finished 21-0 overall and was the only undefeated team in NCAA Division I in 2005.

-In American Lacrosse Conference play, NU not only went 6-0 in rolling to its first outright title, but the Wildcats also set the record for conference goals in a season (98) while shattering the conference mark for fewest goals allowed (28).
+NU rolled to its first outright ALC crown with a 6-0 record and did so in dominant fashion, setting a record for goals in a conference season (98) while shattering the conference mark for fewest goals allowed (28).
 At the end of the ALC season, Northwestern was honored with the Player of the Year (Kjellman) and the Goalie of the Year (Ashley Gersuk), and Amonte Hiller was named Coach of the Year for the second consecutive season.

-The Wildcats shattered several school and NCAA records in the process with 361 goals, 168 assists, 529 points and a 16.4 goals-per-game average.
-Amonte Hiller picked up her fourth-straight ALC Coach of the Year honor in the process while Kjellman took home Player of the Year and Morgan Lathrop won Goalie of the Year.
-She had six players receive All-America status, the most of any school and tying the program record for the most All-Americans in a single season.
+The Wildcats shattered several school and NCAA records in 2007 with 361 goals, 168 assists, 529 points and a 16.4 goals-per-game average.
+Amonte Hiller picked up her fourth-straight ALC Coach of the Year honor, Kjellman took home Player of the Year accolades and Morgan Lathrop was named Goalie of the Year.
+Amonte Hiller had six players receive All-America status, the most of any school and tying the program record for the most All-Americans in a single season.

-Any doubts as to the impact Amonte Hiller has had on the national lacrosse scene were wiped away in 2009 as her Wildcats ran undefeated through their 23-game schedule, culminating with a 21-7 rout of North Carolina in the NCAA championship game.
-Northwestern set NCAA records for points (570) and goals (407) in a season, while leading the nation in scoring offense (17.6 goals per game), scoring margin (10.83 goals per game) and draw controls (16.91 per game) while also finishing the year with the nation's second-ranked defense (6.83 goals per game).
+In 2009, Amonte Hiller led the Wildcats on a Drive for Five that ended in an undefeated 23-0 season, culminating with a 21-7 rout of North Carolina in the NCAA championship game for a fifth straight NCAA championship.
+Northwestern set NCAA records for points (570) and goals (407) in a season, while leading the nation in scoring offense (17.6 goals per game), scoring margin (10.83 goals per game) and draw controls (16.91 per game) and ending the year with the nation's second-ranked defense (6.83 goals per game).

 Another successful season brought in a handful of accolades for the Wildcats.
-Hannah Nielsen was named the Tewaaraton Trophy winner for the second-straight season, marking the fourth consecutive year the award has resided in Evanston.
+Hannah Nielsen was named the Tewaaraton Trophy winner for the second-straight season, marking a fourth straight year the award was handed out to a Wildcat.
 She was also named the Lacrosse Honda Sports Award winner for the second time as well as the Player of the Year by a handful of organizations.
-Six of her Wildcats were honored as IWLCA All-Americans, bringing the total to 28, with Amonte Hiller being named the IWLCA Coach of the Year for the second-straight year and third time in her career.
+Six Wildcats were honored as IWLCA All-Americans and Amonte Hiller was named the IWLCA Coach of the Year for the second-straight year and third time in her career.

 In 2010, Amonte Hiller coached the Wildcats to another 20-win season, finishing the year 20-2 with a sixth-consecutive trip to the NCAA championship game.
-Despite coming up short in the title game, the accomplishments of the 2010 Wildcats cannot be overlooked, including a seventh-straight American Lacrosse Conference championship.
-Northwestern also established itself as the top offensive team in the country once again, leading the nation in points (488), goals per game (16.59), scoring margin (7.77 goals per game) and draw controls (17.27).
+Despite coming up short in the title game, the 2010 Wildcats were a team to remember, winning a seventh-straight ALC championship and leading the nation in points (488), goals per game (16.59), scoring margin (7.77 goals per game) and draw controls (17.27).
 Amonte Hiller received ALC Coach of the Year honors for the sixth time.

 While at Maryland, Amonte Hiller was a four-time All-America in lacrosse under former NU head coach Cindy Timchal, ending her career as the school's all-time record holder for career goals (187), assists (132) and points (319, 70 more than second place).
 In addition, Amonte Hiller also earned All-America accolades in soccer for the Terrapins and was named the ACC Female Athlete of the Year in 1996 for all sports.
 She graduated from Maryland in 1996 with a bachelor's degree in speech communication.